spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 1. Log in to [Palette](https://console.spectrocloud.com/) as a user who is a member of the team you created and available in OneLogin.

-2. Autenticate with OneLogin once you are redirected to the login screen.
+2. Authenticate with OneLogin once you are redirected to the login screen.
 A successful login will redirect you to the Palette dashboard and indicate that you are logged in as a member of the team you created.

+3. Attempt to access the **Tenant Settings** page to ensure you have the correct permissions.
+From the left **Main Menu**, select the scope, **Tenant Admin**.
+Next, select **Tenant Settings**.
+If you have the correct permissions, you will be able to access the settings page.

 ## Resources